bifurcation/expect-ct/draft-stark-expect-ct.md

 Expect-CT is a trust-on-first-use (TOFU) mechanism.
 The first time a UA connects to a host, it lacks the information necessary to require SCTs for the connection.
 Thus, the UA will not be able to detect and thwart an attack on the UA's first connection to the host.
-Still, Expect-CT provides value by allowing UAs to detect the use of unlogged certificates after the initial communication.
+Still, Expect-CT provides value by 1) allowing UAs to detect the use of unlogged certificates after the initial communication, and 2) allowing web hosts to be confident that UAs are only trusting publicly- auditable certificates.

 ## Requirements Language